Olivia Pena, MS student

 Caitlin Morgan, PhD student

-Sam Bevet, MS student
+Sam Bevet, MS candidate

 I graduated from the University of Vermont in 2012 with a B.A. in Philosophy and Asian Studies.
 I did my undergraduate senior honor’s thesis examining some of the ethical issues around humane meat production.
 After college I spent three years working as a cheesemaker at Shelburne Farms, and have spent the last year working in the mental health field.
 In my free time I play music in the band Little Slugger.
 I am excited to begin the UVM Food Systems program this fall to get hands-on experience connecting consumers to all of the amazing local food made here in Vermont.

-Caroline Putscher, MS student
+Caroline Putscher, MS candidate

 Josiah (Josh) Taylor, PhD student